DuurenbayarUlz/ratemyproject/README.md

    <li>git push -u origin head</li>
 </ul>

+2. Push the changes to the repo
-2. Once you push the changes, create a pull request using Github dashboard to be reviewed.
+3. Create a pull request using Github dashboard